A hearty soup is an easy meal and the perfect way to enjoy leftover ham.

 I am excited to have partnered with Hurst’s HamBeens® 15 BEAN SOUP® to bring you this belly-warming bean soup recipe.

-- This soup freezes and reheats well.
+- This soup freezes perfectly and reheats well.

-Ham for Bean Soup
+Ingredients for Ham and Bean Soup

-- Rinse beans well and check for any debris.
+- Rinse the beans well and check for any debris.
 No soaking is needed when using a slow cooker.

 - If you have already soaked the beans, you can reduce the liquid in the recipe by 1 cup.